usyd-blockchain/vandal/README.md

 a contract.
 Vandal includes a static program analysis library that predefines many useful Datalog relations.

+The main components of Vandal are:
+1. Disassembler (Python)
+2. Decompiler (Python)
+3. Analysis library (Datalog)

+The decompiler and disassembler share many of the same modules located in `src/`.
+The Datalog analysis library is designed to run on the Souffle Datalog engine, and is located in `datalog/`.

 ## Requirements

 An installation of **Python 3.5** or later is required, alongside various